Jonas Iten & Andriy Dragan

 Jonas Iten’s performance was very well-received by the audience.
-I was particularly pleased with the full, well-projecting sound of his cello (Giovanni Pistucci, Naples, 1900).
-The volume came almost a surprise to me, as I had the impression that it’s an instrument with a relatively small body.
+I particularly enjoyed with the full, well-projecting sound of his cello (Giovanni Pistucci, Naples, 1900).
+The volume came almost as a surprise to me, as I had the impression that it’s an instrument with a relatively small body.

 Beethoven: Piano Sonata No.21 in C major, op.53, “Waldstein“

 In his early piano sonatas, Ludwig van Beethoven (1770 – 1827), gradually detached himself from Joseph Haydn as a role model, developing his own style, with experimental sonatas such as the Sonata in C♯ minor, op.27/2 (“Moonlight” ), which are often free fantasias, written down in the aftermath.
 Beethoven also progressed towards dramatic sonatas, such as the Sonata in C minor, op.13 (“Pathétique“).
 In his middle period as composer, Beethoven’s sonata oeuvre culminates in “heroic” masterworks such as the “Waldstein” Sonata (op.53), and the Sonata in F minor, op.57, “Appassionata“.